 Julian worked on school policy at the Department for Education before joining CIPFA.

-Nigel is the Director of Policy & Research at the PLSA.
-He is responsible for all the association’s policy work.
+Nigel is responsible for all the association’s policy work.
 Prior to PLSA, he was a Policy Fellow at the Department for Work & Pensions and before that Director of Policy at the Pensions Regulator.
 While at the Pensions Regulator he regularly represented the UK at the Board of the European Insurance and Occupational Pensions Authority (EIOPA).

 Nigel has over 25 years’ experience of policy and public affairs roles across a range of government, EU and industry bodies, including the National Association of Pension Funds (NAPF) where he was Director of Policy, and the Association of British Insurers, where he was responsible for managing EU relations, implementing the first IORP Directive, and advising on matters related to the 2006 Pensions Commission.
 He was a founding Director of the Pensions Quality Mark.
 Nigel is a Governor of the Pensions Policy Institute.